UniversalNER/UNER_Romanian-LegalNERo/README.md

 ### Licensing

+Initially, the LegalNERo dataset was made available under the license CC BY-NC-ND 4.0 (Attribution-NonCommercial-NoDerivatives 4.0 International).
+The Zenodo version remains under that license.

-This work is provided under the license CC BY-NC-ND 4.0 (Attribution-NonCommercial-NoDerivatives 4.0 International).
+This UNER version of the work is provided under the license CC BY-SA 4.0 (Attribution-ShareAlike 4.0 International).
-The license can be viewed online here: https://creativecommons.org/licenses/by-nc-nd/4.0/ and the full text here: https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode .
+The license can be viewed online here: [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-sa/4.0/deed.en) and the full text here: [https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en) .